 When your email is ready, you go ahead and preview it.

-What’s great about Mailchimp’s onboarding is that it is simple and designed to get you straight to value, your Aha! moment.
+What’s great about Mailchimp’s onboarding is that it is simple and designed to get you straight to value.

-Evernote is a great product for managing notes that we mention a lot in our blog.
+Evernote is a great product for managing notes we often mention in our blog.